 Deciding which agencies are best for you and your baby can be a daunting task, but as I said before, it need not be one.
-Narrowing the list based on ones located in FL and services the agencies provide birth mothers (and potentially hopeful adoptive parents) is important.
+Narrowing the list based on ones located in FL and services the agencies provide birth mothers (and perhaps hopeful adoptive parents) is important.
 Many people enter the adoption process for the first time with the misconception that all agencies are the same—they are not.
-Doing your research and making sure each of your questions is answered thoroughly and completely is important.
+Doing your research and making sure each of your questions are answered thoroughly and completely is important.
 Creating a list of questions important to you before you reach out to agencies is a good idea.
 Once you have your list of questions and the list of adoption agencies you are interested in interviewing, reach out to each respective one and ask if you can schedule an interview call with one of the adoption coordinators or social workers.
-Getting the information you need is important, but remember it is also important to get a good feeling in your spirit when talking to them.
-Adoption agencies and the professionals with whom they work and employ should make you feel valued and respected.
-These agencies should also give you full freedom and autonomy through the process to make the decision to place your baby.
-If at any moment you feel any sort of coercion, don’t walk—run away from talking to that agency and look to another on your list.
+Getting the information you need is important, but remember it is also important to get a good feeling in your spirit while talking to them.
+Adoption agencies and the adoption service providers with whom they work and employ should make you feel valued and respected.
+These agencies should also give you full freedom and autonomy throughout the process of deciding to place your baby.
+If at any moment you feel any sort of coercion, don’t walk—run away from that agency and look to another on your list.
 It does not matter how far along you are in the process.
 It matters most that you are comfortable.

 Who Can Adopt My Baby in Florida?

-Once you narrowed down your list of adoption agencies with whom you were interested in interviewing to the adoption agency or center with whom you plan to use to help facilitate your baby’s adoption, you may wonder–how does adoption FL work for the hopeful adoptive parents?
+Once you have narrowed down your list of adoption agencies you are interested in interviewing to the adoption agency or center you plan to use to help facilitate your baby’s adoption, you may wonder, “How does adoption FL work for the hopeful adoptive parents?”

 You may be a parent already through birth or adoption.
 You may have never been a parent.
-Florida does not have specific laws regarding adoption requirements for a minimum age or adoption age limit for those adopting a child through private infant adoption.
-However, adoption agencies and adoption attorneys facilitating adoptions usually have their own adoption age requirements in Florida.
+Florida does not have specific laws regarding adoption requirements for a minimum age or adoption age limit for those adopting a child through private infant adoption, nor whether you have had children before or how many children you are already raising.
+However, adoption agencies and adoption attorneys facilitating adoptions in FL usually have their own adoption age requirements, as well as other requirements.

-How Can I Make A Decision on My Baby’s Hopeful Adoptive Parents in Florida?
+Making a Decision on Your Baby’s Hopeful Adoptive Parents in Florida

-If you would like to speak confidentially with an adoption professional about your pregnancy options, click here.
+If you would like to speak confidentially with an adoption professional about your pregnancy options in FL, click here.

 Jennifer Mellon is the co-founder and president of Trustify, providing private investigators on demand to consumers and businesses.
 She has worked in the child welfare field for more than a decade, serving as the executive director and chief development officer at Joint Council on International Children’s Services.
 She also worked for the Congressional Coalition on Adoption Institute (CCAI) and served on the board of the Campagna Center, which provides critical educational services to children and families in the DC Metro region.
 She currently serves on the development board for the National Council for Adoption and currently resides in Alexandria, Virginia, with her husband and five children.